-RUBY3.dev is a blog run by Whitefusion founder Jared White.
-It’s a celebration of the expressiveness, flexibility, and…yes…weirdness of Ruby—with a particular focus on what makes Ruby vibrant and relevant in our present decade.
+Fullstack Ruby is a blog, podcast, and newsletter with over two hundred subscribers run by Whitefusion founder Jared White.
+It’s a celebration of the expressiveness, flexibility, and…yes…weirdness of Ruby—with a particular focus on what makes Ruby vibrant and relevant in our present decade as frontend and full-stack developers.

 - Ruby on the Frontend?
 Choose Your Weapon